 Since your business is the only one that will be using the fulfilment warehouse, you can customise your space and processes to your preferences and needs, rather than conforming to a standardized operation shared across many businesses, industries, and products.
 You can even conduct warehouse audits as often as you want.

 2. Offer a fully customizable experience

-If you’re a subscription box company and offer curated subscription boxes or sell items that are specially gift wrapped, made-to-order, fragile, handmade, or require special care, in-house fulfillment can be very useful.It also ensures that you maintain customer satisfaction that fits within your own workflows and logistics systems.
+If you’re a subscription box company and offer curated subscription boxes or sell items that are specially gift wrapped, made-to-order, fragile, handmade, or require special care, in-house fulfilment can be very useful.It also ensures that you maintain customer satisfaction that fits within your own workflows and logistics systems.

-Hiring a logistics partner like ShipBob to complete the ecommerce fulfillment process on your behalf can be a big move but one that has a number of inherent benefits for ecommerce companies looking to scale.
+Hiring a logistics partner like ShipBob to complete the ecommerce fulfilment process on your behalf can be a big move but one that has a number of inherent benefits for ecommerce companies looking to scale.

 “We looked into opening our own warehouses and hiring employees, but couldn’t come close with what 3PLs charge for picking, packing, and shipping.

 We’d also be worried about scheduling fulfilment shifts, ordering boxes and shipping labels, and dealing with the extra headaches of running logistics.